Complete List of Mountain Passes in India and Himalayas

 Mountain Passes Situated in State of Jammu & Kashmir in India

-- Marsimik La: Marsimik Pass is situated in Ladakh Region of Jammu and Kashmir at an altitude of 5,582 meters (18,314 feet).
-The pass is very close to India-China border and the City of Leh and Pangong Lake lies at a distance of 100KM and 40Km respectively.
+Marsimik La: Marsimik Pass is situated in the Ladakh region of Jammu and Kashmir at an altitude of 5,582 meters (18,314 feet).
+The pass is very close to the India-China border and the City of Leh and Pangong Lake lies at a distance of 100KM and 40Km respectively.
 Marsimik La Pass also has a small temple dedicated to Lord Shiva called “Chak Mandir” but the entire stretch of road is not in decent shape and requires great skill to drive.

 Mountain Passes Situated in State of Himachal Pradesh in India